 You can get a personal loan from traditional banks, credit unions, or online lenders.
 But with literally hundreds of potential lenders, it can be stressful trying to find the right one.

-To help you, we’ve put together our top 8 personal loans for 2019, along with details for each.
+To help you, we’ve put together our best personal loans for this year, along with details for each.

 As you research each of the lenders we’ve included in our list, consider your top priorities and which one fits best for you.